Clause 1 - General

 Notwithstanding anything in this contract, in the event of any dispute, controversy or claim arising out of or in connection with this contract, no Party shall proceed to any form of dispute resolution unless the Parties have made reasonable efforts to resolve the same through mediation in accordance with the Mediation Procedure of the SMC for the time being in force.

-Any Party may submit a request to mediate to the SMC upon which the other Party shall be bound to participate in the mediation within 45 days thereof.
+Any Party may submit a request to mediate to the SMC upon which the other Party shall be bound to participate in the mediation within forty-five (45) calendar days thereof.
 A Party who receives a notice for mediation from the other Party shall consent to and participate in the mediation process or shall be deemed to be in breach of contract.
 Every Party to the mediation must be represented by senior executive personnel, of at least the seniority of a Head of Department or its equivalent, with authority to negotiate and settle the dispute.
 Unless otherwise agreed by the Parties, the mediator(s) will be appointed by the SMC.
 The mediation will take place in Singapore in the English language and the Parties undertake to abide by the terms of any settlement reached.

 Clause 17 - Governing law and Jurisdiction